sgentle/markov-technology/client.coffee.md

 which probably means it will stutter if the network connection is too slow and the cache is cold.

+Firefox has issues with inaccurate mp3 buffer length, so we need to format sniff, use ogg, and fall back to mp3 if it's not available.

+    canOgg = document.createElement('audio').canPlayType('audio/ogg')
+    ext = if canOgg then 'ogg' else 'mp3'

     nodes = {}
     fetch('data.json')
     .then (result) -> result.json()